-Ordinance No. 1-2008, The Imperial County Local Transportation Authority Retail Transactions and Use Tax Ordinance and Expenditure Plan, between the City and the Authority dated July 27, 2008 requires the schedule of revenues and allowable expenditures be reported in conformity with the terms of the agreement.
+Ordinance No. 1-2008, The Imperial County Local Transportation Authority Retail Transactions and Use Tax Ordinance and Expenditure Plan, between the City and the Authority dated July 27, 2008, requires the Schedule to be reported in conformity with the terms of the agreement.
 The City accounts for the Measure D Sales Tax Fund using a special revenue fund to track and record the revenues and expenditures related to this ordinance.